 Baptisms occur on special Sundays in the church calendar, as appointed.
 These Sundays include the Baptism of our Lord, Holy Saturday, at the Easter Vigil, Pentecost, and All Saints Day.
 The exact dates of these days change from year to year.
-Sarah Marczynski, baptism coordinator, will let you know the exact dates and services in which baptisms will be available when you meet with her.
+Sarah Marczynski, who coordinates baptisms, will let you know the exact dates and services in which baptisms will be available when you meet with her.

 Baptisms are folded into the Sunday morning Eucharist so the congregation can serve as witnesses and welcome the newly baptized.
 There is no age minimum or maximum for baptism.
-To begin scheduling a baptism, contact Sarah Marczynski, Liturgy and Music Program Coordinator.
+To begin scheduling a baptism, contact Sarah Marczynski, Liturgy and Music Program Coordinator at smarczynski@ccgsc.org.
 You may also begin the process by filling in the baptism form on the Christ Church website, found under Worship / Life Events / Baptism & Confirmation.